Eight weeks. Online. Built to make it possible.

 OpenStax A&P 2e (free)

-Three habits that make this work for you.
+Three habits that make this work.

-Block both buckets on your calendar
+Block 22 to 24 hours a week on your calendar

 Print the workbook before you sit down